 Does weather affect how COVID-19 is spread?
 Is there a sick season like there is with the flu?

 It appears unlikely that there is a seasonal component to COVID-19, thus this a virus that can be spread year-round.

 I have filled out the “SneezSafe” daily screening and have been told I am “not cleared”, what should I do next?

 The SneezSafe tool is to help students know what to do if they have symptoms of possible COVID-19, an exposure to COVID-19 or a positive test for COVID-19.
 If you receive a message from the SneezSafe that you are “not cleared” and feel sick, you should remain in your room and call the Student Health Service for a telemedicine appointment to determine if you need testing and to discuss care for your illness.

-If you had a known exposure to someone with COVID-19, you should quarantine yourself and someone from the Student Health Service will contact you to help determine if you are at risk of infection with COVID-19 and the next steps for protecting yourself and those around you.
+If you had a known exposure to someone with COVID-19, you should quarantine yourself and a staff member from the COVID-19 Team will contact you to help determine if you are at risk of infection with COVID-19 and the next steps for protecting yourself and those around you.

 My friend just told me they tested positive for COVID-19, what should I do?

 If you think you were exposed to someone with COVID-19, please report this on the SneezSafe screening tool, rather than calling or emailing the Student Health Service.
 However, if you have already completed your SneezSafe for the day, email firstname.lastname@example.org to say you may have been exposed.